zbiblekaj/console-finances-financial-analysis/pseudocode.md

 Pseudocode for console finances:

-- Calculate the total number of months included in the data set.
+Calculate the total number of months included in the data set.
+- Initialize a variable for the total number of months
+-

 Add the total amount of months for the period using the .legnth function.

 - Calculate the net total amount of Profit/Losses for the entire period.